-While other nations may not have felt at all flattered by this policy, it expressed an adherence to tradition and cultural values which won their respect.
+While other nations may not have felt at all flattered by this policy, it expressed adherence to tradition and cultural values which won their respect.

 Throughout his reign, Amenhotep III improved upon his father’s very sound policies of rule and in religion, he did likewise.

-Amenhotep III was an ardent supporter of the ancient religion of Egypt and expressed his interest lavishly in patronage of the arts and in building projects.
+Amenhotep III was an ardent supporter of the ancient religion of Egypt and expressed his interest lavishly in the patronage of the arts and in building projects.

 Among the most opulent was his mortuary temple complex which included the massive figures of the Colossi of Memnon.